Automattic/woocommerce-payments/tests/e2e/README.md

 For local setup:

 1. Create file `local.env` in the `tests/e2e/config` folder with required values.
-    * If you have access to the Subscriptions plugin, please follow the instructions from `tests/e2e/specs/subscriptions/README.md` before running the setup.
-Make sure to include also Action Scheduler plugin from the same document.
+    * If you have access to the Subscriptions plugin, please follow the instructions from `tests/e2e/specs/README.md` before running the setup.
+Make sure to include also Action Scheduler & WooCommerce Blocks plugins from the same document aswell.
-    * If you don't, you may skip Subscriptions setup and tests by adding `SKIP_WC_SUBSCRIPTIONS_TESTS=1` to your `local.env` in the `tests/e2e/config` folder.
+    * If you don't, you may skip those plugins setup and tests by adding `SKIP_WC_SUBSCRIPTIONS_TESTS=1`, `SKIP_WC_ACTION_SCHEDULER_TESTS=1` and `SKIP_WC_BLOCKS_TESTS=1` to your `local.env` in the `tests/e2e/config` folder.

 1. Make sure to run `npm install`,  `composer install` and `npm run build:client` before running setup script.